telekom-security/tpotce/README.md

 - We don't have access to your system.
 So we cannot remote-assist when you break your configuration.
 But you can simply reinstall.
 - The software was designed with best effort security, not to be in stealth mode.
 Because then, we probably would not be able to provide those kind of honeypot services.
 - You install and you run within your responsibility.
 Choose your deployment wisely as a system compromise can never be ruled out.
-- Honeypots should - by design - not host any sensitive data.
+- Honeypots should - by design - may not host any sensitive data.
 Make sure you don't add any.
 - By default, your data is submitted to the community dashboard.
 You can disable this in the config.
 But hey, wouldn't it be better to contribute to the community?

 <a name="faq"></a>